jpcima/skeleton.lv2/README.md

 This is a project template for starting the development of LV2 plugins.

+It is intended for rapid development of LV2 plugins for any purpose.
+A developer simply has to fork this project and start programming in it.
+It is small and simple enough that it is easy to to understand and extend in case of need.

 Using this template, the programmer does not have to write plugin metadata (.ttl).
 Instead, the metadata is defined in C++ source code, and the introspection with the help of build system produces ttl files automatically.